SystemsGenetics/GEMmaker/docs/prerequisites.rst

 Note that you should change ``target-dir`` to your target directory.

-As with all Nextflow workflows, you can configure the behavior of the workflow by creating a ``nextflow.config`` file.
+As with all Nextflow workflows, you should configure the behavior of the workflow by creating a ``nextflow.config`` file.
 The GEMmaker workflow provides an example file (``nextflow.config.example``) which you can copy to get started:

 .. code:: bash

     cp nextflow.config.example nextflow.config

+The example workflow comes setup to execute example data that accompanies GEMmaker.

 After Installation
 ~~~~~~~~~~~~~~~~~~